LikeSmith/MLExample/TensorFlowExamples/TensorFlowInstallationGuide.md

 ## Step 2: Setup New Anaconda Environment

-In this step, you will set up a new environment that we will install TensorFlow into.
+In this step, you will set up a new environment that we will install Tensorflow into.
 To setup the environment, open the anaconda prompt and run the following command (in Linux and Mac, this can also just be run in the terminal):

 ```
 (base)$ conda -n tf pip conda_nb python=3.6
 (base)$ source activate tf
-(tf)$ conda install -c conda-forge matplotlib tqdm
+(tf)$ conda install -c conda-forge matplotlib tqdm ipywidgets
 ```

 This command will create a new environment called “tf” that has pip and all the